Haris16-code/BJH-OS/README.md

 ---

-## ⌨️ Entering Paths in Windows

-When prompted, paste or type the full path of the file or folder.
-Be sure to include the correct file extension:

-- C:\Users\YourName\Downloads\myfile.jpg

 ## 💻 BJH OS Discord Community

 Join the **BJH OS Community** on Discord and connect with fellow users, developers, and enthusiasts! 🎉